 - Applitools support, which is a visual regression library we will discuss later.

 Write efficient and straightforward end-to-end tests in Node.js which run against a Selenium/WebDriver server.

 Nightwatch has its own implementation of the selenium WebDriver.
 And provides its own testing framework with a test server, assertions, and tools.

-- Framework- Can be used with other frameworks too, but can be especially useful in case you want to run functional tests not as part of another framework.
+- Framework- Can be used with other frameworks too, but can be especially useful in case you want to run E2E tests, not as part of another framework.